 Huge and majestic, frigatebirds in the Galapagos are often seen passively dominating the skies, hovering in the gentle carriage of a strong breeze as they survey the world below them.
-Their huge wings and jet-black colour often make them seem rather ominous, but these gentle giants are actually the most endearing of parents when it comes to their chicks.
-Given their frequency to being in the air so often, getting a chance to see these giant birds down on the ground with their tiny chicks is actually a pretty special sight to behold in the Galapagos.
+Their huge wings and jet-black color often make them seem rather ominous, but these gentle giants are actually the most endearing of parents when it comes to their chicks.
+Given their frequency of being in the air so often, getting a chance to see these giant birds down on the ground with their tiny chicks is actually a pretty special sight to behold in the Galapagos.

 Frigatebirds tend to be seasonally monogamous, as breeding and raising chicks in the Galapagos tends to be a year-long effort.
-They often nest in bushes or up in trees and can form colonies of up to several hundreds sometimes even thousands of pairs that live in close proximity to one another.
+They often nest in bushes or up in trees and can form colonies of up to several hundred sometimes even thousands of pairs that live in close proximity to one another.

 Nest-building is a project that is shared between the two partners and can sometimes take anywhere between a few days to a couple of weeks to finish.
 Males collect material for the nest that typically consists of twigs and vines nearby.